Carlos Sáenz Herrera

+Carlos Agustín Sáenz Herrera (1 September 1910 – 7 November 1980) was a Costa Rican physician, pediatrician, and politician who served as Second Vice President of Costa Rica from 1962 to 1966.
+A member of the National Liberation Party, he was a pioneer of pediatrics in Costa Rica and served as the founding director of the National Children's Hospital from 1964 to 1971.

 His parents were José Carlos Sáenz Esquivel and Úrsula Celina Herrera and Paut.
-He married his first wife in Carthage, Costa Rica, on 4 December 1937.
+He married his first wife in Cartago, Costa Rica, on 4 December 1937.
 Her name was María Virginia Pacheco Gutiérrez, daughter of José Joaquín Pacheco Cooper and Carlota Gutiérrez Urtecho.
 His second wife, married on 1 September 1958, was Ángela Carbonell Massenet.
 She was the daughter of Francisco of Take Carbonell I Reverter and Juana Bautista Massenet Pozo.

 His primary studies were in the School Juan Rafael Dwells and secondary the Liceo of Costa Rica in Saint José where obtained his baccalaureate.
 When he finished his secondary studies he traveled to Belgium (1928), where graduated of doctor in Medicine in the Free University of Brussels (1934).
 Later he specialized in pediatrics in the University of Strasbourg, and returned to Costa Rica in 1935.

 Professional activity

 He was an early pediatrician of Costa Rica.
 For many years he served as the chairman of the Section of Pediatrics at the Hospital San Juan of God, and his efforts led to the foundation of the National Children's Hospital, inaugurated in 1964, that today carries his name.